 One study out of Japan found that taking 3 grams daily for seven weeks led to significant reductions in body weight and triglyceride levels, both of which are risk factors for heart disease.
 It also decreased the atherogenic index, a measure that is used to predict the risk of atherosclerosis and heart disease.

-2. Possible Helps Decrease Symptoms of Parkinson’s Disease
+2. Possibly Helps Decrease Symptoms of Parkinson’s Disease

 Studies indicate that taurine may help with the regeneration of brain cells, which could be beneficial for the treatment of neurodegenerative conditions like Parkinson’s disease.